 - Customer information and statements.

-If you decide to factor your invoices as a financing tool to regulate lengthy payment intervals, one of the documents your invoice factoring company will require is an accounts receivable aging report.
+Should you decide to factor your invoices as a way to regulate lengthy payment intervals, one of the documents your invoice factoring company will require is an accounts receivable aging report.
 It is used to help determine the factoring rate.
 Through this report the factor is able to see how many customers you have, and how much you are owed.
 If it becomes apparent that customers are continually late payers, the likelihood is that your rate will be higher.
 This is because the factoring company is effectively advancing you money on your outstanding invoices.
 The later the payments are received from your customers, the larger the risk.

 For more than three decades, Bay View Funding has helped many businesses manage operating costs and grow by improving cash flow with accounts receivable financing.
 We have the expertise and customer service to help you eliminate a cash crunch.